Lara Croft: In other adaptations

 Beginning in 1997, the character regularly appeared in comics by Top Cow Productions.
 Lara Croft first appeared in a crossover in Sara Pezzini's Witchblade, and later starred in her own comic book series in 1999.
 The series began with Dan Jurgens as the writer, featuring artwork by Andy Park and Jon Sibal.
 The stories were unrelated to the video games until issue 32 of the Tomb Raider series, which adapted Angel of Darkness's plot.
 The series ran for 50 issues in addition to special issues.
 Other printed adaptations are Lara Croft Tomb Raider: The Amulet of Power, a 2003 novel written by Mike Resnick; Lara Croft Tomb Raider: The Lost Cult, a 2004 novel written by E. E. Knight; and Lara Croft Tomb Raider: The Man of Bronze, a 2005 novel written by James Alan Gardner.

 GameTap released Revisioned: Tomb Raider in 2007 via the GameTap TV section of its website.
 The web series is a collection of ten short animated films that features re-imagined versions of Croft by well-known animators, comic book artists, and writers, including Jim Lee, Warren Ellis, and Peter Chung.
 Episodes ranged from five to seven and half minutes in length, featuring Minnie Driver as Croft.
 The creative staff was given considerable freedom to re-interpret the character; they did not consult the video game designers, but were given a guide listing acceptable and unacceptable practices.

-Hayley Atwell will voice Lara in the upcoming Netflix anime series.
+Hayley Atwell voices Lara in the Netflix animated series, Tomb Raider: The Legend of Lara Croft.